 Medical and Health Sciences; Education; Psychology and Cognitive Sciences

 Professor Kerry Reid-Searl; Professor Trudy Dwyer; Professor Tracy Levett-Jones

 Doctor of Philosophy

-The experiences of educators as they assume, play, and de-role as simulated patients for the purpose of learning and teaching.
+What happens for educators as they assume, play and de-role as simulated patients for the purpose of learning ad teaching

 Why my research is important/Impacts

 An insight into what happens for educators’ who assume, play and de-role as simulated patients will shed light on the broader impact for educators who use simulation modalities in their teaching.
 The availability of the results of this study to healthcare education providers potentially will guide development of simulation policies, simulation guidelines and health professional curricula, resulting in safety for educators and their students.